 When Are You Eligible to Enroll in Medicare?

-You can apply for Medicare during the Initial Enrollment Period, which includes the three months before your 65th birthday, the month of your 65th birthday and the three months after your 65th birthday.10
+The first, Initial Enrollment Period (IEP), includes the three months before your 65th birthday, the month of your 65th birthday and the three months after your 65th birthday.4

 What If You’re Over 65?

 Don’t worry: You can still sign up for Medicare if you didn’t do so at age 65.
 But you may have to pay a 10% penalty on the monthly premiums for Part B for every 12-month period you didn’t opt in for Medicare coverage after becoming eligible.

 There is an exception, though: If you have group coverage through your employer’s plan or were covered through your spouse’s job and that coverage ends, you qualify for what’s called a Special Enrollment Period (SEP).
 This is an 8-month period during which you can sign up for Part A and/or Part B to give you coverage starting when your or your spouse’s employer’s coverage ends.

 Less commonly, if you didn’t work long enough to qualify for premium-free Part A and you didn’t sign up at age 65, you may have to pay a penalty for that coverage as well.6

 Special circumstances do qualify some people for enrollment in Medicare before they turn 65.